mumanchu/W25QxxFlash/README.md

 	bool test();
 };
 ```
 Refer to the commented source code for details.
+The `test()` method can be used as an example.

 ## Data Sheets